By Heidi Wohlleb, CPA, Partner of Nisivoccia

 Submit Grant or Other Reimbursement Requests Timely – Remember to work with your engineer to request the 75% of NJ Department of Transportation grant funds upfront.
 Submit other grant reimbursement requests regularly/timely.
 Having a large Due from Federal and State Grant Fund in the Current Fund can have a big impact on Current Fund fund balance.
 Make sure that what is requested agrees with the accounting records.
 The request should at least be reviewed/approved by someone in the Finance Office.

 One of the most frequent comments we see in the DLGS’ budget review notes are that there are a number of older grant receivable or appropriated reserve balances.
 On average and of course there are exceptions but you should try to limit grant balances to two years.
-So, I suggest taking a proactive approach and if you have time during the year that it is a little slower (I know you do not have any truly slow periods) review those balances to determine if any balances should be cancelled or any balances which should be requested for reimbursement/can be expended.
+So, I suggest taking a proactive approach and if you have time during the year that it is a little slower, review those balances to determine if any balances should be cancelled or any balances which should be requested for reimbursement/can be expended.
 If there are balances which can be cancelled, then prepare a cancellation resolution for approval by the governing body.
 Any unexpended federal and state grant fund appropriated grant balances without offsetting grant receivable balances are excess funds that go to Current Fund surplus.

 Dedication by Riders for Trust Funds